Other Exercises

 Stared at the person who killed for no reason

-Who just to be feelin' that way without warnin'.
+Who happened to be feelin' that way without warnin'.

-And he spoke through his cloak, deep and distinguished,
+And he spoke his cloak, most deep and distinguished,

 William Zanzinger with a six-month sentence.